Oxford Civil War History Guided Tour

 Ashmolean Museum Beaumont Street, , Oxford, OX1 2PH

 Visit the Ashmolean Museum.
-Learn about how the royal mints were set up in Oxford during the civil war years to provide money for the royalist soldiers, and see fine examples of coins from the civil War period including the Oxford Crown.
+Learn about how the royal mints were set up in Oxford during the civil war years to provide money for the royalist soldiers, and see fine examples of coins from the Civil War period including the Oxford Crown.
 Hear about how the Oxford Colleges were asked to contribute their “plate” to the royalist cause and how some of them still hold IOUs from the crown!
-See Oliver Cromwell’s death mask and the lantern carried by Guy Fawkes when he was arrested in the cellars of the Houses of Parliament in 1605.
-I wonder how 17th century British would have been different if the gunpowder plot had succeeded?
+See Oliver Cromwell’s death mask!

 Merton College